ECON 7220 - Challenges Facing Economic Policy Makers

 General Course Information

-Course Code ECON 7220 Course Challenges Facing Economic Policy Makers Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Incompatible ECON 7141 Assumed Knowledge ECON 7011 & ECON 7071 Restrictions Available to MAppEc, MAppEc(Int), MAppEc(PubPolicy) & MHlthEco&Pol students only Course Description The course deals with controversial aspects of economic policy faced by governments, focusing on real-world applications of economic insights.
+Course Code ECON 7220 Course Challenges Facing Economic Policy Makers Coordinating Unit Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Incompatible ECON 7141 Assumed Knowledge ECON 7011 & ECON 7071 Restrictions Available to MAppEc, MAppEc(Int), MAppEc(PubPolicy) & MHlthEco&Pol students only Course Description The course deals with controversial aspects of economic policy faced by governments, focusing on real-world applications of economic insights.
 Policy challenges addressed in the course will range across different areas of policy.
 Issues of relevance to both domestic and international policy will be explored as will topics of particular importance in developing countries.